During College Years

 You will be assisting a teacher probably much older than yourself (as a guest in her classroom) so, for middle and high schools, they look more for qualities that show your rapport with children.

-They also seek bright sparkling exemplary young adults who will be good inspiring examples to children so as to infuse them with an excitement to learn English (as a foreign language).
+They also seek bright sparkling exemplary young adults who will be good inspiring examples to children so as to infuse them with an excitement to learn English (as a foreign language) as well as the knowledge and ability to talk about many aspects of America and its society.

-Tips on acquiring actual teaching experience that will show you know what it takes to teach or tutor, a skill that is not only an admirable accomplishment but also a valuable commodity:
+Acquiring teaching experience shows you know what it takes to teach or tutor -- a skill that is not only an admirable accomplishment but also a valuable commodity.

-For opportunities abroad, explore the internet which has perhaps hundreds of volunteer teaching positions all over the world, such as the Teach and Learn in Korea program found via
+For opportunities abroad, explore the internet which has many volunteer teaching positions all over the world, such as a few found via

-Some however require that you pay for the experience, so also check out our Funding links below.
+Some however require you pay for the experience, so also check out our Funding links below.

 There are many teaching volunteer opportunities offered through Smith and others locally that you can arrange yourself.

-Some of the places students teach/tutor are Head Start, People's Institute, International Language Institute of Massachusetts (ILI), Center for New Americans, Volunteers in Northampton Schools (VINS), German Gerena Elementary Montessori Magnet School in Springfield, and the Smith Campus School.
+Some of the places students teach/tutor are Head Start, People's Institute, International Language Institute of Massachusetts (ILI), Center for New Americans, Volunteers in Northampton Schools (VINS), German Gerena Elementary Montessori Magnet School in Springfield, Amherst Jones Library ESL Program and the Smith Campus School.

 Follow up at: